NadiaAiraf/CV/README.md

 ## Hobbies and Interests

 **Skiing** - I was Vice President of the Bath Snowsports club at university.
-I still volunteer for Kings ski club which runs dryslope races throughout the UK.
+I still volunteer for Kings ski club which runs dryslope races throughout the UK.<br>
 **Tennis** - Qualified tennis coach and enthusiastic player.
-Feel free to play me if you're up to it.
+Feel free to play me if you're up to it.<br>
-**Emergency first aider at work** - had the opportunity to take this St.Johns Ambulance course, I think it's something every adult should know.
+**Emergency first aider at work** - had the opportunity to take this St.Johns Ambulance course, I think it's something every adult should know.<br>
 **Makers Academy table tennis Champion**

 [1]: https://github.com/JonathanAndrews/robot_pong